-Slavens Mule HV (High Velocity) Lectron Power-Jet Carburetor for ’17-’19 KTM, Husqvarna
+Slavens Mule H-Series Lectron Power-Jet Carburetor for `17-19 KTM, Husqvarna

-Slavens Racing has teamed up with Lectron Fuel Systems to produce the ultimate carburetor, the Slavens Mule HV (High Velocity) Lectron Power-Jet Carburetor.
-Jeff Slavens was not impressed with the low-end performance of the ’17-’19 models so he asked for help from Kevin at Lectron.
-The combined team work has evolved in to the Slavens Mule HV (High Velocity) Power-Jet carburetor.
-It delivers a huge increase to low-end and mid-range torque and horsepower along with a big increase to fuel mileage plus smooth power delivery and automatic compensation for changes in elevation and temperature.
+Slavens Racing has teamed up with Lectron Fuel Systems to produce the ultimate carburetor, the Slavens Mule H-Series Lectron Power-Jet Carburetor.
+Jeff Slavens was not impressed with the low-end performance of the `17-19 models so he asked for help from Kevin at Lectron.
+The combined team work has evolved into the Slavens Mule H-Series Power-Jet carburetor.
 Once correctly set-up, the Lectron power jet carburetor is on auto-pilot.

-The Slavens Mule HV (High Velocity) Lectron Power-Jet Carburetor is your best performance option for 2017-19 KTM/Husqvarna 2 stroke models.
+The Slavens Mule H-Series Lectron Power-Jet Carburetor is your best performance option for `17-19 KTM/Husqvarna 2 stroke models.

 - Only available at Slavens Racing

 - Delivers the low-end torque/grunt of a 36mm and the top-end over-rev of a 38mm carb

 - Jetless (no jets)